By David P. Diaz, Ed.D.

 Socrates: So, perhaps determinism isn’t true.
 If determinism were true, would this not make a mockery of our legal system?

 Socrates: Well, as you’ve already stated, when witnesses take the stand, they are told to tell the truth under threat of perjury.
-I would think that, at least according to our justice system, a witness is judged to be perfectly capable of either telling the truth or lying.
+According to our justice system, a witness is judged perfectly capable of telling the truth or lying.

 Bixby: Yes, that is the assumption.